okTurtles/group-income/docs/Getting-Started-frontend.md

 ###### __[Babel](https://babeljs.io/)__ - _Tomorrow's JavaScript Features—Today!_

 The JavaScript language is always evolving.
 Oftentimes new features will be "solidified" by the standards bodies but won't yet be available in either web browser or Node.js environments.
 That's where Babel comes in.
-It lets you use tomorrow's by automatically rewriting files with new syntax into older syntax that browsers (and/or node.js) support.
+It lets you use tomorrow's syntax by automatically rewriting files with new syntax into older syntax that browsers (and/or node.js) support.

 - Babel can be used through a variety of tools, including Browserify!
 Vue.js templates automatically use Babel, so you can use the latest JS features within them.
 - Like Browserify, Babel also supports plugins.
 In fact we use one called `transform-inline-environment-variables` to automatically replace environment variables like `process.env.NODE_ENV` with their corresponding values (both on the frontend and the backend).